Blueprint for a Democratic Republic - The Renewal

 • Citizen Assemblies & Referenda – randomly selected panels or national votes for key reforms, with safeguards against abuse.

-III.
+IV.
 Rights & Liberties

 Intent: Lock in and expand individual rights permanently.